aditya-67/PG/README.md

 ## Getting started
 1. Download the zip file provided and extract it.
 2. Folder Structure ```app -> backend, frontend```
-3. Extract the JSON data files,copy them to a folder 'data' and store them in 'backend' folder.
-4. Now the folder structure looks  ```app -> backend -> data```

 ## Run the application